 5. Install Application in Ubuntu Using AppImage

-Deb package, and RPM file formats are used for installing software on Debian or Ubuntu, and Fedora/SUSE based Linux distro respectively.
+Deb package and RPM file formats are used for installing software on Debian or Ubuntu, and Fedora/SUSE based Linux distro, respectively.
 There is a problem for the app developer that they have to maintain multiple packages for various Linux distributions.
-To overcome this problem, AppImage comes into the picture for offering a universal package management system for all the Linux distros.
+AppImage comes into the picture for offering a universal package management system for all the Linux distros to overcome this problem.

-An AppImage file format is similar to the .exe file used in Windows system.
+An AppImage file format is similar to the .exe file used in the Windows system.
 But with the.
-AppImage format, there is no extraction or installation, you delete AppImage, the software will be removed from Ubuntu, and double click on AppImage will run the application.
+AppImage format, there is no extraction or installation; you delete AppImage, the software will be removed from Ubuntu, and double click on AppImage will run the application.